Academic Honor Code

 D. Submitting False Data or Deceptive Information

-E. Falsifying Academic Documentation and Grade Alteration
+E. Falsifying Academic Documentation or Grade Alteration

 Any attempt to forge or alter academic documentation (including transcripts, letters of recommendation, certificates of enrollment or good standing, and registration forms) concerning oneself or others also constitutes academic fraud.
 Grade alteration consists of an act which dishonestly modifies a grade obtained for a class assignment, examination, or for the course itself.